 Is there a scientific explanation for the mechanism of action?

-The homeopathic phenomenon of higher potency with greater dilution is one of the greatest mysteries and no conclusive scientific explanation has been found yet due to the limits of present day science.
+The homeopathic phenomenon of higher potency with greater dilution is one of the greatest mysteries and no conclusive scientific explanation has been found yet due to the limits of present-day science.
 From a biological perspective, the most plausible explanation is that homeopathy stimulates and aids the body's natural mechanisms to fight infections, repair damage and ultimately heal.
-Newer theories expalin homeopathy as a form of nano-pharmacology ,which involves the concept of nano structures of water molecules and their electromagnetic influence on the cells of the body.
+Newer theories explain homeopathy as a form of nano-pharmacology, which involves the concept of nanostructures of water molecules and their electromagnetic influence on the cells of the body.

 If homeopathy is so effective, why isn't it popular?

 Lack of scientific proof and inadequate research have been the greatest impediments to the growth of homeopathy.
 Misconceptions and unfounded fears have lead to it being called 'quackery', 'placebo effect' and even 'witchcraft', preventing doctors and patients from adopting it.
 Clinical trials have failed to prove its effectiveness because the same remedy is administered to many people having different sets of symptoms, against the basic principles of homeopathy.
 Increasing drug resistance and side effects have rekindled interest in Homeopathy, leading to a worldwide resurgence.
 Homeopathy can be considered analogous to Yoga, which despite having no scientific evidence, is still gaining popularity.